-This thing is so helpful and so useful as always, and says that she has found that it seems to help patients with Parkinson's disease to think about the movement they wish to achieve, before they do it like getting out of the chair.
+But what you're saying is so helpful and so useful as always.
+Anne says that she has found that it seems to help patients with Parkinson's disease to think about the movement they wish to achieve, before they do it, like getting out of the chair.
 And again, you're nodding.
-So I'm guessing that chimes with what you have been researching what you practice, it absolutely does.
+So I'm guessing that chimes with what you have been researching, with what you practice.

+It absolutely does.
 And in fact, there's an interesting paper on Parkinson's on comparing cues.
-And they, they looked at parameters like, you know, the ability to move the ability to have variability in the tonus, which, of course, is healthy.
+And they looked at parameters like, you know, the ability to move, the ability to have variability in the tonus, which, of course, is healthy.
 And of course, that's something that the Parkinson's patient loses.
-And they compared to queues, they gave them the cue to, to stand up straight, or they gave them the cue to lighten up.
-Now, you know, if you think yourself, where that would take your brain lighting up, could suggest all sorts of things.
-And even just saying it, my brains got all you know, it's gone to all of you know, there's a balloon over here and a cloud over here, and, and maybe it's an eerie feeling inside, this just started doing it without me asking it to wear a stand up straight, has it kind of put a full stop on my body.
+And they compared to cues, they gave them the cue to stand up straight, or they gave them the cue to lighten up.
+Now, if you think of yourself, where that would take your brain, lighten up could suggest all sorts of things.
+And even just saying it, my brains got all you know, it's gone to, oh, you know, there's a balloon over here and a cloud over here, and maybe it's an eerie feeling inside, they just started doing it without me asking it to.
+Whereas stand up straight, has kind of put a full stop on my body.
 And what they found with the Parkinson's patients is just by changing that language, their functionality was so much better.

-You know, how does that translate to when there's not someone giving them the cue, though?
+How does that translate to when there's not someone giving them the cue, though?